Royal Ambarrukmo Hotel | A Luxury Heritage Hotel

 Today, it is a restored space filled with age-old Javanese art & memories but affords its guests the conveniences & aesthetics of modern hotel living.

-Living up to its royal traditions, guests are welcomed by a palace guard fondly called the “lombok abang” for his red chili-like costume.
+Living up to its royal traditions, guests are welcomed by a palace guard fondly called the “lombok abang” in his red chili-like costume.
 He leads everyone into what 5-star accommodation means in the Yogyakartan customs.

-The lobby sets the mood for luxury.
+Foremost, the lobby sets the mood for luxury.
 It’s grandiose & filled with ostentatious trappings of heritage art pieces, designer furniture & bright blooms.

 Although we had an early call time for sunrise at Borobudur, I checked out its lobby lounge for a quick nightcap.
 I surely had a fantastic evening over a few rounds of chilled lowballs & faint bossa nova in the background.